Evidence in Sexual Offence Prosecutions

 Next steps

 The public consultation period closed on 29 September 2023.
 We are now analysing the responses to the consultation and developing our final recommendations for reform.
-We expect to publish the final report with recommendations in Spring 2025.
+We expect to publish the final report with recommendations in Summer 2025.

 Contact us